 We all use all three learning channels.
-In fact, we use all our senses in learning about the world around us, but each of us has a tendency to lean more heavily on one of the three learning channels - visual, auditory, or hands on.
+In fact, we use all our senses in learning about the world around us, but each of us tends to lean more heavily on one of the three learning channels - visual, auditory, or hands on.
 You can improve your study habits by developing all three learning channels.

-Perhaps the most simple way of describing 'learning styles' is to say that they are different methods of learning or understanding new information, the way a person takes in, understand, expresses and remembers information.
+Perhaps the simplest way of describing 'learning styles' is to say that they are different methods of learning or understanding new information, the way a person takes in, understand, expresses and remembers information.